 At St Gabriel's we aim to provide a secure and caring environment in which pupils can fulfil their true potential without fear.
 Pupils are very supportive of each other and form firm friendships.
 However, as a school we are not complacent and our views on bullying are made very clear.
 St Gabriel's believes that bullying behaviour adversely affects the safety and happiness of pupils and can lead to psychological damage and even suicide.
 Bullying causes low self-esteem and negative self-image; it is likely to affect concentration and levels of achievement in and out of the classroom.
 Consequently, both pupils and staff have a firm understanding of what we perceive bullying is and what to do about it.
-All forms of bullying are unacceptable at the School and any instances of bullying will be recorded and, where appropriate, will result in disciplinary action in accordance with the Behaviour Policy or the Exclusion, Removal and Review Policy.
+All forms of bullying (including cyberbullying, prejudice-based and discriminatory bullying), harassment, victimisation and discrimination are unacceptable at the School and any instances of bullying will be recorded and, where appropriate, will result in disciplinary action in accordance with the Behaviour Policy or the Exclusion, Removal and Review Policy.
 A bullying incident will be treated as a Safeguarding issue where there is suffering or risk of significant harm to a pupil.

-This policy has regard to KCSIE (Sept 2019) and Working Together to Safeguard Children (July 2018) together with non-statutory DfE advice "Preventing and Tackling Bullying (July 2017)".
+Parents and carers have an important role in working with the School in maintaining high standards of behaviour and consistent expectations of behaviour at school, online and at home, and it is expected that the School and parents will co-operate closely together.
 This policy is communicated to parents on our website and copies are available from the School Office on request.
-The policy is communicated to new staff as part of the Induction Process and to all staff as required on a regular basis.
+The policy is communicated to pupils and new staff as part of the Induction Process and to all staff as required on a regular basis.

-This policy applies to all pupils in the School, including those in the Early Years Foundation Stage, Sandleford, and applies to actions undertaken both inside, and outside of the School.
+This policy applies to all pupils in the School, including those in the Early Years Foundation Stage Nursery and applies to actions undertaken both inside, and outside of the School.

-This policy should be read alongside the School's Child Protection (Safeguarding) Policy and Safeguarding Guidance, Behaviour Policy, ICT Acceptable Use Policies for Pupils and Workers and the Exclusion, Removal and Review Policy.
+This policy should be read alongside the

+School's Child Protection (Safeguarding) Policy and Safeguarding Guidance, Behaviour Policy, ICT Acceptable Use Policies for Pupils and Workers, Exclusion, Removal and Review Policy Special Educational Needs and Disability Policy Diversity and Equal Opportunities Policy Complaints Procedure